 The boats that head to the Calanques used are usually catamarans and depending on the option chosen, make stops at other nearby islands as well like Château d’If and Iles du Frioul.

-Some of the boats offer a full day of snorkling in the Calanques as well, so bring your swimsuit.
+Some of the boats offer a full day of snorkling in the Calanques with stops at Port Pin beach, one of the top beaches in the area.
+I highly recommend bringing your swimsuit.
 You can find out more about Calanques boat cruises from Marseille here.

 2. From Cassis

 If you want to be like the locals however, you may want to head to the nearby coastal town of Cassis to catch a boat from here.

 Cassis is a charming little town (avoiding the traffic issues of big city Marseille), and it is this portion of the Calanques that is reputed to be the prettiest.

 There are several boats leaving from the Port of Cassis, with options of how many of the main Calanques inlets you want to visit and for how long.
 Several of the boats from here offer picnic and swimming as well, so you just have to pick.
 You can find out more about Calanques boat options from Cassis here.

 There is also the Ile Verte (Green Island) in the area, which is a piece of protected land that is part of the Calanques regional park, which you will definitely need a boat to get to.
 About 550m offshore, it is about 12 hectares of land of wooded trees and vegetation.